 Asda for using their trademark slogan without crediting the brand or getting authorisation to use it.
 The brand took to social media calling out George Asda to their small band of followers which then saw the post go viral.
 Asda receiving a lot of abuse and spammed an Instagram wall of very unhappy customers tagging them on the shared post.

 Great coverage for @scampanddude, liking it to a David and Goliath tale.
 Taking on the big stores and winning the battle, to go on to grow their audience base, sales and stockist list.

 Bad Example – Burger King Russia World Cup Advert

 Burger King has spent the past four weeks of the Russia World Cup 2018 apologising for their distasteful marketing campaign offering a lifetime supply of Whoppers to Russian women who got pregnant by World Cup players.
 With such an outcry of complaints, the campaign was immediately pulled.

 Love it, hate it, stick me in a corner with a glass of wine for the evening, happy days!
 On the other hand, a prime opportunity to meeting like-minded people from your industry or who have connections that can take your business further.

 Get your elevator pitch ready and be open to those who come your way, you never know.
 There are so many networking events out there, that at times it can fill like a minefield.
 The only way you’ll find out what works and what doesn’t is to attend a few.
 What’s the worse that can happen.
 You have two feet, you don’t like then leave.

 On this note, I have recently launched my very own fashion and lifestyle networking events.
 Ticking all the boxes of being informative, motivating and tips to take away and use in your business.
-Come and join me in September to kick off the series. for more information, check our blog post.
+Come and join me in September to kick off the series.
+For more information, check our networking talks.